needle-tools/needle-engine-support/documentation/scripting.md

 For that just find the ``<needle-engine>`` web-component in your DOM and retrieve the ``Context`` from it e.g. by calling ``await document.queryElement("needle-engine")?.getContext()``.

-You can find components using ``Needle.findObjectOfType("AudioSource")`` for example.
+You can find components using ``Needle.findObjectOfType(Needle.AudioSource)`` for example.
 It is recommended to cache those references, as searching the whole scene repeatedly is expensive.
 See the list for [finding adding and removing components](#finding-adding-and-removing-components) above.

 For getting callbacks for the initial scene load see the following example:
 ```js